By Kelly M. Marshall

 Eventually, I realized that I was my own best teacher and healer.
 And as I progressed on my journey and expanded my knowledge and personal understanding of yoga, I started to learn how to be a teacher to others.
 Not by claiming that title, but by being invited into that role with others.

 The teachers that trained me created a container of empowerment by showing me the tools and techniques of yoga, but they themselves did not have a deeply personal relationship with me.
-They were teacher, but they weren’t my teacher.
+They were a teacher, but they weren’t my teacher.
 And due to the lineage aspects of yoga, I felt as if I was missing something vital.
 Where was my “guru?”

 “I looked in Temples, Churches, and Mosques.
 I found the divine in my heart.” —Rumi